omarraf/omarraf/README.md

 ## Hello, I'm Omar 👋

 Studying computer science and interested in using technology to solve real world problems.
+I'm interested in algorithms, AI/ML, bioinformatics, and open source development.